Applying to the Bioengineering MSE Program

 All applications for the MSE program must be completed online.
 For instructions on applying to the program please visit the official SEAS Graduate Studies admissions web page.

 When To Apply

-There are two application cycle deadlines: November 15th and March 15th or Fall admission.
-Please note that the bioengineering department only matriculates students to the master's program in the Fall.
+The deadline to apply is February 1st.
+Please note that the Bioengineering department only matriculates students to the master’s program in the Fall.

 For more information please visit the official SEAS Graduate Studies admission web page.

 Academic prerequisite requirements for the degree are an undergraduate degree in an engineering subject or an undergraduate degree from an accredited institution with a physical science, natural science or math major.

 The GRE: The Graduate Record Examination (GRE) General Test is required for admission to both the master’s and PhD graduate programs in bioengineering.
 Reporting code for the GRE:

 The TOEFL: If your native language is not English, you must complete the Test of English as a Foreign Language (TOEFL) test with a score above 600 unless you have spent three years attending a college or university in the United States of America.
 The reporting code for the TOEFL is: 2888

 You will find additional information on these tests from the Educational Testing Service (ETS).
 Test score reporting should be completed only through ETS, as only official scores received from ETS will be considered.